 However, nowadays, proactivity is expected from a QA testing team since they share the development team’s aim to guarantee the quality of the software product.
 The Agile environment, where final product quality is a collective responsibility, is much more collaborative than Waterfall.
 Every team is almost equally involved, all can share ideas, developers are involved in testing, and all communication with the business analyst, client, product owner, and others.
 But Agile can be limited because of a lack of support and operation teams.

 On the other hand, DevOps creates a continuous cycle with testing conducted at every phase of software development.
-Because of this, the role of a tester today is expanding to participation in complicated development processes.
+Because of this, the role of a software engineer tester today is expanding to participate in complicated development processes.
 DevOps also has some outside roles which include analytics and support.
 This is beneficial as these people add value to the testing, and QA shares data with them that is useful for their jobs, as well.